 \begin{itemize} \item \texttt{Shift + a} \item \texttt{Caps Lock, a, Caps Lock} \end{itemize}

-The former involves two key-presses while the latter does three.
-Thus, to write \texttt{pitA}, we would have to do 5 or 6 key-presses.
+The former involves two key presses, while the latter does three.
+Thus, to write \texttt{pitA}, we would have to do five or six key presses.
 For writing \texttt{pit/a/}, there is no uppercase involved.
-Thus it would be completed in 6 key-presses.
-So at the cost of additional key-presses, we end up with two major benefits:
+Thus, it would be completed in six key presses.
+So, at the cost of additional key presses, we end up with two major benefits:

 \begin{itemize} \item All the key-presses are now explicit.
 Infact, since we are now using all lowercase characters on a standard ASCII keyboard, number of \texttt{key-presses = length of string}.
-So a user writes what a user sees.
-The errors arising due to that are no longer a problem. \item The problem of case-sensitivity is completely eliminated.
-In conventions like Harvard-Kyoto, change a character to lowercase even by mistake would incur significant penalty on accuracy and precision of transliteration. \end{itemize}
+So, a user writes what a user sees.
+The errors arising from this are no longer a problem. \item The problem of case-sensitivity is completely eliminated.
+In conventions like Harvard-Kyoto, changing a character to lowercase even by mistake would incur a significant penalty on accuracy and precision of transliteration. \end{itemize}